About The TRICIA Network

 Collaborate with us to support tissue-based research in JIA

-TRICIA is a research infrastructure network rather than a membership organisation, but we welcome enquiries from researchers, clinicians, and institutions interested in working together.
+The TRICIA Network is a research infrastructure network rather than a membership organisation, but we welcome enquiries from researchers, clinicians, and institutions interested in working together.
 Whether you have a project idea, would like to contribute expertise, or want to find out more about our work, we’d be pleased to hear from you.